 Here are five tips to tighten your cloud security, starting immediately:

-In situations where users have to remember many passwords for different systems, it is often beneficial to use a password management system such as 1password.
-It allows users to store login credentials in encrypted files, which can then be accessed as needed.
+In situations where users have to remember many passwords for different systems, it is often beneficial to use a password management system such as 1password or keypass.
+Password management systems allow users to store login credentials in encrypted files, which can then be accessed as needed.
 Using similar systems grants your IT administrators the ability to enforce password policies such as regular changes and unique strings of characters.

 We often hear the industry focusing on the problem of technical IT storage failures, but 63% of all data losses are actually caused by human errors, with a further 15% attributable to situations where the user either failed to own up to their mistake or was simply unaware.
 Such mistakes can cost companies huge amounts of money.
 In 2010, Zurich Insurance were fined £2.27m by the FSA for losing the personal details of 46,000 customers.